pictographer/pages/resume.markdown

 interfaces, including speech recognition, gesture recognition, and RFID.

+Built a skeuomorphic book interface for a reading tutor application that used speech recognition and speech synthesis to help beginning readers.

+Built an interface for a 'smart' refrigerator incorporating handwriting recognition, speech recognition, speech synthesis, and RFID.

+Developed prompts for a 'smart' television remote control.

 *Skills:* Visual Basic · Speech Recognition · C++ · Graphic Design*

 ## SGI